 a) Request a reconsideration

 You can ask us to reconsider our decision about your claim for Housing Benefit including the LHA rate we have applied to you.
-Please complete the online form below.
-You must include details of why you think our decision is wrong.:
+You must include details of why you think our decision is wrong.

 b) Request a detailed explanation

-If you request a detailed explanation the benefit section will explain how your Housing Benefit was assessed.
-If you put your request for a detailed explanation in writing you will receive a written 'statement of reasons' giving a detailed breakdown of the information used to assess your claim.
-If you are happy with the detailed explanation the matter will end there.
-If you are still not satisfied you can ask the benefit section to look at your claim again or you can appeal against the decision.
+If you request a detailed explanation, the benefit section will explain how your Housing Benefit was assessed.
+If you put your request for a detailed explanation in writing you will receive a written statement of reasons, giving a detailed breakdown of the information used to assess your claim.
+If you're happy with the detailed explanation the matter will end there.
+If you're still not satisfied, you can ask the benefit section to look at your claim again or you can appeal against the decision.

 c) Appeal against the decision